 Granola can be customized to your taste in almost any combination.
 No matter what combination you throw together, it’s really, really hard to go wrong with homemade granola.
 Always stir in dried fruit or chocolate chips at the end.
 The fruit can burn and the chocolate would melt if mixed in before cooking.
-Let the granola cool completely before breaking into chunks.
+Let the granola cool completely before breaking it into chunks.

 Granola can be stored for 1-2 months.
-Store in an air tight container in a cool, dry place.
+Store in an air-tight container in a cool, dry place.

-- 5 cups old fashioned rolled oats (not quick oats)
+- 5 cups old-fashioned rolled oats (not quick oats)